dell/dellemc-openmanage-ansible-modules/docs/modules/omevv_firmware_compliance_info.rst

         vcenter_password: "password"
         ca_path: "path/to/ca_file"

-    - name: Fetch firmware compliance report of all the hosts in the specific cluster dellemc.openmanage.omevv_firmware_compliance_info:
+    - name: Retrieve a firmware compliance report of all the hosts in a specific cluster dellemc.openmanage.omevv_firmware_compliance_info:
         hostname: "192.168.0.1"
         vcenter_uuid: "xxxxx"